cchitsiang/awesome-stars/topics.md

 ## self-hosted

+- [panoratech/Panora](https://github.com/panoratech/Panora) - One API to connect your data sources to your LLMs
 - [smallcloudai/refact](https://github.com/smallcloudai/refact) - WebUI for Fine-Tuning and Self-hosting of Open-Source Large Language Models for Coding
 - [nucleuscloud/neosync](https://github.com/nucleuscloud/neosync) - Open source data anonymization and synthetic data orchestration for developers.
 Create high fidelity synthetic data and sync it across your environments.
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Get answers to your questions, whether they be online or in your own notes.
 Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
 Self-host locally or use our clou